Frans-Willem/AqaraHub/README.md

 Although this project was specifically written for Xiaomi Aqara devices, other Zigbee devices will very likely work too.

+## July 2018: MQTT Topics changed
+To add support for devices that send other things than the standard "Report Attributes", for example the Aqara water leak sensor and smoke detector, the MQTT topic pattern has been changed.
+Documentation on the new format is available [here](documentation/mqtt-topics.md).

 ## Get in touch!
 I've been writing this thing on my own, and it appears to solve my use-case fairly well, but I'd love to get feedback from others!